 - What is the best clock position to treat my patients?

 For example, one of the most common ergonomic mistakes I observe is TTL loupes with a poor declination angle that forces the operator into an unsafe forward head posture and causes neck pain.
 I have found that there is only one style of loupe on the market that consistently keeps all operators in a safe head posture, which is a vertically adjustable flip-up style loupe.
 However, before you invest in ergonomic equipment, it is helpful to know which stools, loupes, instruments, gloves and chairs will benefit your health and not make it worse!
-I have created a proprietary list of the equipment that I frequently utilize in my in-office consultations here.
+The book, Practice Dentistry Pain-Free provides evidence-based guidelines to selecting truly ergonomic dental equipment.
+I have also created a proprietary list of the equipment that I frequently utilize in my in-office consultations here.

 STEP 2.
 Pick the right healthcare professional.
 If you have had persistent chronic pain for longer than six to eight weeks, you should probably consult a healthcare professional.
 So who is the ‘right’ healthcare professional?
 The first person most of us turn to when we are in pain is our primary care medical physicians.
 While physicians receive a tremendous amount of training in medical school, their schooling in therapeutic rehabilitation is quite limited.
 Yet many PCPs are making treatment decisions that can profoundly (and often negatively) impact your musculoskeletal health and career longevity.
-Consider requesting a referral to one of the following healthcare professionals for chronic pain problems.
+Consider requesting a referral to a specialist that specifically addresses the key etiologies of work-related pain in dentistry.
+Dr. Valachi provides a list of hyperlinks to the creme de la creme healthcare professionals for dental professionals in her Wellness System for Dental Professionals.
 Keep in mind that because one of the primary causes of pain in dentistry is muscle imbalance, a chiropractic adjustment rarely permanently resolves the issue.

 STEP 3.
 Resolve your trigger points.
 Major trigger points should be resolved before any strengthening exercise is attempted.
 Painful trigger points are common among dental operators due to body asymmetry, poor postures, poor body mechanics, repetitive movement, lack of movement, sustained muscle contraction and mental stress.
 Unfortunately, trigger points are often overlooked in traditional Western medicine and patients are sent from specialist to specialist with no resolution to their pain.